Approximate symmetries and quantum error correction: Results

-We would also like to point out a few important areas in physics where our theory is potentially useful.
-First, we expect our theory to provide new quantitative insights into the symmetry problem in quantum gravity, which is widely studied and of special importance to quantum gravity (see e.g.,~\cite{Misner1957,Giddings1988,PhysRevD.52.912,BanksSeiberg11,Arkani_Hamed_2007,harlow2018symmetries,Palti2019}), through the following lenses: i) Holography and AdS/CFT correspondence: AdS/CFT is known to have fundamental connections with QEC \cite{almheiri2015bulk,pastawski2015holographic} and indeed, the no-global-symmetry arguments of Harlow and Ooguri \cite{harlow2018constraints,harlow2018symmetries} is underpinned by insights from QEC.
-In particular, for the continuous symmetry case, the situation becomes largely equivalent to Eastin--Knill (due to the transversality deduced from inherent properties of AdS/CFT \cite{almheiri2015bulk,PhysRevLett.117.021601,harlow2018constraints,harlow2018symmetries,faist2019continuous}), indicating that our theory may induce quantitative statements about the breaking of global symmetries in AdS/CFT. ii) Black hole evaporation: A standard no-global-symmetry argument is based on certain inconsistencies between black hole evaporation and charge conservation \cite{BanksSeiberg11} (the ``weak gravity'' conjectures \cite{Arkani_Hamed_2007} are closely relevant).
-It could be interesting to apply our results to the evaporation process of charged black holes through e.g.,~the Hayden--Preskill model \cite{hayden2007}, which can be understood in terms of QEC (see also \cite{Yoshida:softmode,liu2020,Nakata20,tajima2021symmetry} which discuss Hayden--Preskill with symmetries).
-To summarize, in these scenarios, our theory potentially indicates interesting quantitative bounds on symmetry-violating effects (operators, terms, modes, etc.).
-Note that there are some recent field or string theory calculations on approximate symmetries in quantum gravity \cite{Fichet2020,Hsin21,Chen2021} and it could be intriguing to draw comparisons with our quantum information results.
-Moreover, QEC and symmetries naturally arise together in various areas in many-body physics, such as topological phases of matter \cite{Bravyi2010,Michalakis2013,Kitaev2003,Yoshida15:color,Yoshida2017,zeng2019quantum,RobertsBartlett20,wang2021comparative,moessner_moore_2021} and information scrambling \cite{PhysRevX.8.031057,PhysRevX.8.031058,Rakovszky19:renyi,Znidaric2020,Huang20,Yoshida:softmode,tajima2021symmetry,KongLiu21:random,Huang22}, where our theory of their competition may find applications.
-In particular, given the close relationship between QEC and entanglement, we expect our theory to also shed light on the interplay between symmetries and entanglement, which is of clear importance to the physics of many-body quantum systems.
+First, we expect our study to lead to new quantitative insights into the crucial symmetry problem in quantum gravity (see e.g.,\cite{Misner1957,Giddings1988,PhysRevD.52.912,BanksSeiberg11,Arkani_Hamed_2007,harlow2018symmetries,Palti2019}), through the following lenses: \begin{enumerate}[i)] \item Holography and AdS/CFT correspondence: AdS/CFT is known to have fundamental connections with QEC\cite{almheiri2015bulk,pastawski2015holographic} and indeed, the no-global-symmetry arguments of Harlow and Ooguri\cite{harlow2018constraints,harlow2018symmetries} is underpinned by insights from QEC.
+In particular, for the continuous symmetry case, the situation becomes largely equivalent to Eastin--Knill (due to the transversality deduced from inherent properties of AdS/CFT\cite{almheiri2015bulk,PhysRevLett.117.021601,harlow2018constraints,harlow2018symmetries,faist2019continuous}), indicating that our theory can potentially be used to establish quantitative statements about the breaking of global symmetries in AdS/CFT. \item Black hole evaporation: A standard no-global-symmetry argument is based on certain inconsistencies between the evaporation and charge conservation of charged black holes\cite{BanksSeiberg11} (note that the weak gravity conjectures\cite{Arkani_Hamed_2007,2022arXiv220108380H} are closely relevant).
+Our results may be applied to symmetric versions of Hayden--Preskill model of black hole evaporation as the model can be formulated in terms of QEC (see also \cite{Yoshida:softmode,liu2020,Nakata20,tajima2021symmetry}), through which new insights on charged black hole evaporation may be obtained. \end{enumerate} In these scenarios, our theory can potentially be used to derive interesting quantitative bounds on the magnitude of symmetry-violating effects (operators, terms, modes, etc.).
+Note that there are some recent field or string theory calculations on approximate symmetries in quantum gravity\cite{Fichet2020,Hsin21,Chen2021} and it could be intriguing to draw comparisons with our quantum information results.